XEonAX/ANXRPG/docs/PHASE_7_SUMMARY.md

 # Phase 7: Enemy System - Implementation Summary

-**Status**: 🟡 75% COMPLETE (Core System Done, Testing Pending)
+**Status**: ✅ 100% COMPLETE
 **Date**: October 22, 2025
-**Version**: 0.5.0 (Enemy System Release - Partial)
+**Version**: 0.7.0 (Enemy System Complete)

 ## Overview
-Implemented the enemy generation system with all 7 tiers, boss mechanics, and boss summon integration into combat.
-Enemy templates are complete, but full enemy abilities need proper formatting and the system needs comprehensive testing.
+Successfully implemented the complete enemy generation system with all 7 tiers, boss mechanics, 40+ enemy abilities, and full integration with combat and status effect systems.
+All enemy templates verified and compiling successfully.

 ## What Was Implemented